devplayer0/fyp/report.md

 formats such as JSON, but is easier to write by hand.

-It could be argued the problem solved by CI/CD systems is analagous to configuration of assignments to be automatically graded.
+It could be argued the problem solved by CI/CD systems is analagous to configuration of autograding assignments.
 There are a number of steps to be taken, each of which may take a number of inputs and produce outputs (working in a temporary environment).
 An example step in the context of an automatically graded assignment might be the compilation of a student's